gabiaguilerav/About-me/README.md

 - 👋 Hi, I’m @gabiaguilerav (Gabriela Aguilera)
-- 👀 I’m interested in web design, yoga and drinking matcha 🍵
+- 👀 I’m interested in web design, yoga, rollerskate and drinking matcha 🍵
 - 🌱 I’m currently learning coding and the dutch language 🇳🇱
-- 💞️ I’m looking to collaborate on cool web design projects
+- 💞️ I’m looking to collaborate on cool web design/development projects
 - 📫 How to reach me: gabiaguilerava@gmail.com
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I speak 3 languages fluently (🇲🇽🇬🇧🇩🇪) and would like to speak 7.